-With regard to the evaluation of the effectiveness of measures in connection with the requirements of the GDPR, the implementation of a management system, or more precisely a data protection management system (DPMS), is an option.
-The GDPR does not specify that explicitly.
-Nevertheless, it shows the necessity of a DPMS in many places.
-For example, Art.
-32 (1) (d) GDPR requires a "process for regularly testing, assessing and evaluating the effectiveness of technical and organisational measures for ensuring the security of the processing".
+The implementation of a data protection management system (DSMS) also lends itself to checking the effectiveness of measures in connection with the requirements of the European basic data protection regulation (DSGVO).
+Although the DSGVO does not explicitly prescribe such a system, it nevertheless shows the necessity of such a system in many places.
+For example29, Art.
+32 para.
+1 lit. d) DSGVO requires a "procedure for the regular review, assessment and evaluation of the effectiveness of technical and organisational measures to ensure the security of processing".

-As such a process requires a planned and structured procedure within the organisation, and therefore requires the implementation of the classic PDCA model, the establishment of a DPMS is an ideal solution.

-If this is aligned to the elements of the ISO high-level structure, it can also be integrated into an existing ISMS based on ISO 27001.
+Since such a procedure requires a planned and structured approach within the organisation, i.e. requires implementation of the classic PDCA model, the establishment of a DSMS is a logical step.
+If it is aligned with the elements of the ISO high-level structure, it can also be integrated into an existing ISMS based on ISO 27001.